telerik/ajax-docs/controls/upload/how-to/mime-types.md

 Different browsers serve different MIME types for the same files.
 For example, .JPG files are uploaded with **image/pjpeg** mime-type when using IE and **image/jpeg**,when using Firefox.

->note  **RadUpload** does not determine the mime-type using only the file extension.
+>tip  **RadUpload** does not determine the mime-type using only the file extension.
 For example if you try to upload a text file that has the extension ".JPG", it is still uploaded with text/plain mime-type.
 >